Rail Delivery Group: History

 The current RDG has its roots in two preceding organisations, the Association of Train Operating Companies (ATOC), and the Rail Delivery Group.
 The original Rail Delivery Group was established in 2011 to formulate policy and undertake communications on behalf of the entire railway industry, its membership having comprised all passenger and freight operators in the UK.
 ATOC was a representative organisation for the various passenger train operating companies operating in Britain; it was established in the wake of the privatisation of British Rail by the train operators for the purpose of ensuring the continuation of various nationwide services, such as ticket acceptance and railcard schemes.
 ATOC also lobbied on the operators' behalf on various matters.

 On 24 October 2017, ATOC and the original RDG were merged to form the Rail Delivery Group.
 The new organisation is owned by its members, which comprise Network Rail, the nationalised owner of Britain's rail infrastructure; the various train operating companies that provide passenger services; the freight operating companies; the Rail Supply Group (RSG) that represents suppliers to the industry; and HS2 Ltd, the company building a high-speed line.
 While the RDG name was publicly adopted following the merger, the company's legal name has continued to be ATOC Limited.

+In May 2022, the policy and advocacy functions of the Rail Delivery Group on behalf of private sector rail operators, as well as its Engineering and Operations councils, were transferred to a new trade body, Rail Partners.
+This was to prepare RDG for absorption into Great British Railways as part of the industry reforms set out in the 2021 white paper of the then Conservative government, the Williams-Shapps Plan for Rail.
+Under that plan, Great British Railways would still contract private rail contractors but as part of a unified concession model that would bring track and train together, in an attempt to get the best of both the public and private sectors in rail operations.

+Following the 2024 United Kingdom General Election, the newly elected Labour government stated its intention to re-nationalise the railway and absorb RDG into the new publicly owned structures.
+As a consequence, Rail Partners was wound up in March 2025.